jodlajodla/packstack/README.md

 Fork of official Packstack repo which contains fix for installing Packstack with Ironic on CentOS 7 with OpenStack Ocata release.
-There is only one changed file `packstack/puppet/modules/packstack/manifests/nova/sched/ironic.pp` which contains fix for correct value of `scheduler_host_manager` for Newton release.
+There is only one changed file `packstack/puppet/modules/packstack/manifests/nova/sched/ironic.pp` which contains fix for correct value of `scheduler_host_manager` for Ocata release.

 This repository also contains installation script `run_setup.sh`, so the installation